.Benvenuti!The definitive site for Sicilian travel, history, arts, culture and more.

 Return to the top of this page.

 When you check in to a hotel, the desk clerk will ask to see your passport, which he may hold for a few hours since he is required by law to compile a form that must be presented to the police.
 (You may provide a photocopy to avoid this inconvenience.)
 This is actually an ineffective anti-Mafia law, enforced throughout Italy, intended to track criminals' movements.
-The senators who proposed this law apparently forgot that criminals travel on fake identification documents.
+(The senators who proposed this law apparently forgot that most such criminals travel on fake identification documents.)

 In the event that you visit a library or public archive, you'll be asked to complete a form which requests information such as your profession and place of birth, as though this personal information were somehow relevant to your consultation of books or other items.
-Surprising they don't ask your weight.
+(Surprising they don't ask your weight too.)

 Money: One of the funnier aspects of spending your money in Sicily (until it happens to you) is that many supermarkets and other stores often cannot change a large bank note.
-(Twenty euros are less than twenty US dollars.)
 Supermarket cashiers will frequently lose a sale before they'll try to break a larger euro note.
 Owners of smaller establishments prefer to pocket as many of the immediate profits as they can, as soon as they possibly can, and in their hasty greed fail to consider the needs of their customers.
 They may even presume that you'll wait for ten or twenty minutes until a customer comes along who has the smaller notes the store needs to change your larger one!
 Fortunately, the change problem is less severe at restaurants, hotels and other establishments that serve foreigners.

-You might observe that many Italian women, though well educated, conform to "traditional" roles in society.
+You might observe that many Italian women, though perhaps better-educated than the men they're married to, conform to "traditional" roles in society.
 Some of these things are quite subtle, others less so.
 Legally, of course, Italian women have the same rights as men.
 Socially, that's not always the case.
 In such an old society, old habits disappear slowly.

 Return to the top of this page.